 What is Taj Mahal quartzite?

-This kitchen countertop installation we used 2cm Taj Mahal quartzite which is harder than granite and it requires the use of special tools to fabricate.
-Because of its beauty it is often referred to as one of the crown jewels among natural stone countertops.
+For this kitchen countertop installation, we used 2cm Taj Mahal quartzite which is harder than granite and it requires the use of special tools to fabricate.
+Because of its beauty, it is often referred to as one of the crown jewels among natural stone countertops.

-This elegant stone has soft cream tones and very subtle light brown and gold veining which accent the cabinets and floors.
-This kitchen looks as beautiful now as it did after install.
+This elegant stone has soft cream tones and very subtle light brown and gold veining which accentuates the cabinets and floors.
+This kitchen looks as beautiful now as it did after installation.
 The timeless beauty of this material is lasting!